 This course assumes knowledge of basic statistical concepts, such as standard statistical inference using maximum likelihood and regression models.
 Also, a basic knowledge of R would be beneficial but is not required.

 Faculty: Prof. Dimitris Rizopoulos, PhD

 In follow-up studies, different types of outcomes are collected for each subject.
 These include longitudinally measured responses (e.g., biomarkers) and the time until an event of interest occurs (e.g., disease onset or death).
 These outcomes are often separately analyzed, but on many occasions, it is of scientific interest to study their association.
 This research question has given rise to the class of joint models for longitudinal and time-to-event data.
 These models constitute an attractive paradigm for the analysis of follow-up data that is mainly applicable in two settings: First when the focus is on a survival outcome, and we wish to account for the effect of endogenous time-dependent covariates measured with error, and second when the focus is on the longitudinal outcome, and we wish to correct for non-random dropout.

 The course is explanatory rather than mathematically rigorous.
 Therefore emphasis is given in sufficient detail for participants to obtain a clear view of the different joint modeling approaches and how they should be used in practice.
 To this end, the course features a number of computer practicals in R showcasing the use of these models.

 //Please note that the course information is subject to change and will be updated from time to time.
 We will do our utmost best to ensure the accuracy and reliability of the information on this website.//

-Professional statisticians, epidemiologists and public health experts, working in applied environments where hierarchical modelling and survival analysis are key issues.
+Professional statisticians, clinical researchers, clinical epidemiologists, decision scientists, public health researchers working in applied environments where hierarchical modeling and survival analysis are key issues.